-Dealing with a High Conflict Ex-Wife In 5 Easy Steps: A Guide for Stepmoms
+Dealing With a High Conflict Ex-Wife in 5 Easy Steps

-As you float down the isle on your wedding day you smile radiantly at your knight in shining armor.
-You feel glorious and that absolutely nothing can ruin this moment.
+You float down the aisle on your wedding day, smiling radiantly at your knight in shining armor.
+Absolutely nothing can ruin this moment.
 Except the ex-wife.

 Sound familiar?
-If yes, keep reading to learn how to minimize the stress caused by a high-conflict ex-wife, maximize your own sanity, and keep your focus where it should be; on your marriage and your children.
+If yes, keep reading to learn how to minimize the stress caused by a vindictive ex-wife, maximize your own sanity, and keep your focus where it should be—on your relationship or marriage and children.

 Step 1: Recognize the Crazy

 If your husband frequently receives 10 to 15 ranting and abusive emails (manifestos) from the ex-wife in a 24 hour period, this is not normal.
 If the ex-wife has ever texted your husband to the point that his phone battery dies, this is not normal.
-If you have ever accompanied your husband when he exchanges the children, and the ex-wife starts beating on his car.
+If you have ever accompanied your husband to drop off the kids and the ex-wife starts beating on his car.
 Yep, you guessed it.
 Not normal!

 The first step is to recognize who and what you are dealing with.
-Any time two people with children get divorced there are going to be some squabbles over the years.
+Any time two people with kids get divorced, there are going to be some squabbles over the years.
 Minor, and even a few major, disagreements are completely normal.
 Do not expect your husband and his ex to co-parent in perfect harmony all the time.
-Do, however, expect that there will be no cussing, name calling, threats, withholding the children, or banging on your door at 6 am for no apparent reason.
-If any of the latter are occurring in your life, keep reading.
+Do, however, expect that there will be no cussing, name calling, threats, withholding the chidren, or banging on your door for no apparent reason.
+If any of this has happened, keep reading.

 High conflict ex-wives intrude into every last fiber of your being and into every last corner of your home.
-If you have a high-conflict ex-wife in your life, then you are all too familiar with that awful feeling in the pit of your stomach when your husband lets you know she is at it again.
+If you have one in your life, then you are all too familiar with that awful feeling in the pit of your stomach when your husband or boyfriend lets you know she is at it again.
 If you let it, the drama will consume you and bury you in a big pile of steaming high-conflict poo.

-Tell your husband the constant drama stresses you out and tell him you need it to end.
-Some men take an exceptionally long time to understand the havoc an ex-wife is wreaking on the current marriage.
-I don't care if you have to use smoke signals, get your husband to understand what the drama is doing to your well-being, to his well-being and to the marriage.
-Most importantly, get your husband to understand the negative effects the drama is having on the children.
-Children are very aware, even from a young age, when Mom and Dad do not get along.
-If your husband is a sane one, its up to him to end the drama for his children.
-He has to stop waiting on the other party to calm down and he must take action now.
+Tell your boyfriend or husband that the constant drama stresses you out, and tell him you need it to end.
+Some men take an exceptionally long time to understand the havoc an ex-wife is wreaking on the current relationship.
+I don't care if you have to use smoke signals: get him to understand what the drama is doing to your well-being, to his well-being, and to your relationship.
+Most importantly, get him to understand the negative effects the drama is having on the children.
+Kids are very aware, even from a young age, when mom and dad do not get along.
+It's up to him to end the drama for his children.
+He has to stop waiting for the other party to calm down, and he must take action now.

 Who do you talk to the most about your stepmom problems?